Common Mistakes to Avoid When Preparing A Company for Sale

 After a nearly 20-year career in private equity, I’ve learned to appreciate that it takes just as much work to effectively sell a company as it does to excellently buy a company.
 It’s also easy to slip up or not pay enough attention to vital steps that could profoundly change the final price upon sale.

-Sellers make a number of common mistakes during sale processes, including: lack of advance preparation, not knowing key questions about themselves, and not appropriately resourcing the business to concurrently run operations and support a sale process.
-Each of these mistakes cause sellers to lose credibility and slow down their process, which, in turn, increases real and perceived risk, and inevitably kills value.
+Sellers make a number of common mistakes during sale processes, including a lack of advance preparation, not knowing key questions about themselves, and not appropriately resourcing the business to concurrently run operations and support a sale process.
+Each of these mistakes causes sellers to lose credibility and slow down their process, which, in turn, increases real and perceived risk, and inevitably kills value.

 To help get better outcomes, here are the three most common mistakes we see made when selling your business and how to fix them:

 As a private equity investor, we made it our business to optimize the sale process.
 We would talk virtually every month about the right time to sell various businesses.
 When we finally decided it was the right time to sell, we, of course, wanted to be in the market within six weeks of our decision.
 Even with professional sellers of businesses like PE investors, this decision is often followed by all sorts of scrambling by investors, portfolio company teams, investment bankers, lawyers, and related support professionals to get ready for sale.
 For family-held or entrepreneurially-held businesses with fewer resources and less experience selling companies, this process is multiple times more chaotic.

 Don’t try to squeeze months of work into six weeks: preparing for sale should start well in advance of the sale process.
 Taking some time in advance will enable you to run an aggressive process while also effectively running your business at the same time.